-Calbright College's calendar includes two terms per year.
-Student starts and stops are flexible within each term.
-Learners can start at any time, and have continuous enrollment throughout the term.
+Student starts and stops are flexible.
+Students can start at any time, and have continuous enrollment.
 This includes access to learning resources, assessments, and the opportunity to complete online performance assessments any time, day or night, without regard to holidays and other significant dates.
-Learners can move quickly through their program pathway or at a slower pace.
+Students can move quickly through their program pathway or at a slower pace.

-Learners will have to establish participation in the online course content by submitting at least one assignment within the first 30 days of their enrollment.
-If a learner does not submit at least one assignment within the first 30 days, they will be administratively dropped for non-participation.
+Students will have to establish participation in the online course content by submitting at least one assignment within the first 30 days of their enrollment.
+If a student does not submit at least one assignment within the first 30 days, they may be administratively dropped for non-participation.